mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

 - ### Monday:
             Iron out what I've done so far.
 Start implementing gameplay interactions with the user.
+            Start implementing
+            gameplay interactions with the AI.
+            Refactor code!

 - ### Tuesday:
             Have a presentable simple game.
 Add functionality